AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 | **national_categories.xlsx**  | National appointment categories and service settings             | Capacity and service trend analysis  |
 | **twitter.csv**               | NHS-related social media data                                    | Sentiment and engagement exploration |

+All datasets were provided as semi-wrangled extracts from publicly available NHS integrated care board (ICB) data.
+The Excel file was converted to CSV for consistency before analysis.

 The combined datasets included:

 * Appointment volumes